What equipment do you need?

 - A notebook to record your day’s adventures while it’s still fresh!

-Before your Safari – Practice!
+Before your Safari Holiday – Practice!

-Particularly if you have a new camera, or if you don’t use your camera frequently, try to spend some time before you depart for your safari familiarising yourself with the camera, and taking some practice shots.
+Particularly if you have a new camera, or if you don’t use your camera frequently, try to spend some time before you depart for your African safari holiday familiarising yourself with the camera, and taking some practice shots.
 Any subject matter will do, such as birds in your garden, your pets, or anything else that moves.

 Ideally you want to be able to make key adjustments to your camera (eg. Exposure settings) without lifting your eye from the viewfinder.

-When it comes to observing wildlife on safari no two days are the same.
+When it comes to observing wildlife on a safari trip, no two days are the same.
 Some days you will see very little while others there will appear to be animals everywhere.
 Some people rush around trying to ‘tick off’ as many different animals as possible, taking a quick picture or two before asking to move on.
 But unfortunately animals will not pose for you on demand, and professional photographers will spend many hours with a subject waiting to get a great shot.
 On a typical safari this isn’t really possible but you will often find that if you show a little patience and stay with a subject a little longer, something more interesting might happen that you can get a shot of.
 This advice is equally true for general game viewing not just photography.
 Try and be patient, spend some time with and get to know your subject, and often you will be rewarded.
 If nothing else it makes for a more relaxing safari!